-France is home to a number of magnificent medieval castles.
-Many of these castles were originally the sites of fortifications built by the Romans in the pre-medieval period.
+France is home to a number of magnificent medieval castles which are called Château in the French language, many of these castles were originally the sites of fortifications built by the Romans in the pre-medieval period.

-The trend was bolstered by the fact that from the Frankish reign to the settlement of Normandy and from Hundred Years’ War to internal turmoil in France, the country remain gripped in warfare in one way or the other throughout the medieval period.
+The trend was bolstered by the fact that from the Frankish reign to the settlement of Normandy and from the Hundred Years’ War to internal turmoil in France, the country remain gripped in warfare in one way or the other throughout the medieval period.
 Many medieval French castles are extant today.

 Chateau de Vitre was originally constructed on top of a rock in the 9th century.
 The original structure of the castle was made from wood which frequently resulted in demolition due to fire or incendiary attacks from rival barons.

 Chateau de Sedan was originally constructed as a manor house in Sedan.
 This construction dates back to the first half of the 15th century.
 The manor house was subsequently expanded to turn the structure into a more fortified and vast complex.

 The castle later served the role of a military garrison during the 17th century.
 Today, much of the castle’s structure is extant and it is open to visitors.

 It was located near a number of important trade routes.
 Consequently, whoever controlled the castle essentially controlled the trade routes and could keep an eye on any travellers and even intercept them if need be.

 Chateau de Chateauneuf is located in the modern-day French commune of Chateauneuf.
 The castle was originally the site of the residence of the local lord, built as early as the 12th century.